epsi-rns/epsi-rns.github.io/_posts/system/2016/2016-02-08-pacman-ignorepkg.markdown

 	Total Download Size:     7.09 MiB

-Now, if there still to many package to be synchronized, you can limit pacman with these option in pacman.conf.
+Now, if there still to many package to be synchronized, you can limit pacman with these option in <code class="code-file">/etc/pacman.conf</code>.

 {% highlight conf %}
 XferCommand = /usr/bin/curl --limit-rate 33k -C - -f %u > %o